octue/terraform-octue-twined-core/README.md

 > [!IMPORTANT]
 > Deploying this Terraform module is a prerequisite to deploying the [terraform-octue-twined-cluster](https://github.com/octue/terraform-octue-twined-cluster).
 > module.
 You must deploy both to have a cloud-based Octue Twined services network.
+See [a live example here](https://github.com/octue/twined-infrastructure).

 > [!TIP]
 > Deploy this module in a separate Terraform configuration (directory/workspace) to the [terraform-octue-twined-cluster](https://github.com/octue/terraform-octue-twined-cluster)